A New Supersymmetry Index for the D1-D5 CFT: 5. Application to /CFT

-From the logarithmic degeneracies (shown for $N=5$ in Fig.~\ref{fig:degens}) we see that each $\rho$-sector of the REG has the same leading-order growth of states as the full MEG in the regime $h\gg N$, namely Cardy growth \cite{Cardy:1986ie}.
-Taking this observation further, we see that for quantum numbers well into the black hole regime---that is, well within the parabola $h=\frac{j^2}{N}+\frac{N}{4}$ \cite{Breckenridge:1996is}---the coefficients of $q^hy^{2j}$ appearing in the different $\rho$-sectors of the REG are all of the same order.
-In other words, black hole states are split among the different $\rho$-sectors.
-Since $\rho$-sectors contain a mixture of twist sectors (see Tab.~\ref{tab:1}), we conclude that black hole states are distributed among twist sectors.
-It would be interesting to see what the more refined structure of the REG implies for the regime $h\sim N\gg1$, particularly about the ``long-string sector'' (the maximal $n_{\lambda}$ sector and hence $\rho_\lambda=1$) that is believed to be dominant in this regime~\cite{Maldacena:1996ds,Das:1996wn}.
+In order to study states well above the black-hole threshold, we consider the logarithmic degeneracies of the CFT REG $d^{\mathrm{CFT}}_{N,\tj_2}(h) \coloneq \log\abs{\mathcal{E}_{N,\tj_2}^{\mathrm{CFT}}(q,1)|_{q^h}}$ as well as of the difference between the CFT and supergraviton REGs $d^{\mathrm{BH}}_{N,\tj_2}(h) \coloneq \log\abs{\mathcal{E}_{N,\tj_2}^{\mathrm{CFT}}(q,1)|_{q^h}-\mathcal{E}_{N,\tj_2}^{\mathrm{SG}}(q,1)|_{q^h}}$, where setting $y=1$ has the effect of summing over values of $J^3_0$.
+From the logarithmic degeneracies (shown for $N=5$ in Fig.~\ref{fig:degens}) we see that each $\tj$-sector of the REG appears to have the same leading-order growth of states as the full MEG in the regime $h\gg N$, namely Cardy growth \cite{Cardy:1986ie}.
+Since $\tj$-sectors contain a mixture of twist sectors, we conclude that black hole states are distributed among twist sectors.
+The subleading growths of the REG should, however, depend on $\tj$.
+It would be interesting to see what the more refined structure of the REG implies for the regime $h\sim N\gg1$ in which the ``long-string sector'' (the minimal $n_{\lambda}$ sector) is believed to be dominant~\cite{Maldacena:1996ds,Das:1996wn}.
+This long-string sector is contained within the $\tj=0$ sector of the REG.
+We also observe that for quantum numbers well into the black hole regime---that is, well within the parabola $h=\frac{j^2}{N}+\frac{N}{4}$ \cite{Breckenridge:1996is}---the coefficients of $q^hy^{2j}$ for fixed $h$ and $j$ appearing in the different $\tj$-sectors of the REG are all of the same sign.